X401KIT/x401kit/README.md

 * **x402 (402 Payment Required):** Access is granted only after a **micropayment** is successfully submitted and verified on-chain.

-**X401's killer feature: enabling payless, ownership-based access for on-the-fly generation of exclusive content.**
+**X401 enabling payless, ownership-based access for on-the-fly generation of access links.**

 ---